 PDPN was named "Aggrus," which promotes platelet aggregation [3,13].
 Tumor cellinduced platelet aggregation is thought to be significant for hematogenous metastasis.
-The intravasated tumor cells receive shear stress from blood flow and attacks from immune cells [124].
-To overcome and survive in the circulation, PDPN induces platelet aggregation by binding to CLEC-2 on platelets, which promotes embolization and the evasion of immune cells [125,126] (Figure 2).
+The intravasated tumor cells receive shear stress from blood flow and attack from immune cells [116].
+To overcome and survive in circulation, PDPN induces platelet aggregation by binding to CLEC-2 on platelet, which promotes embolization and evasion of immune cells [117,118] (Figure.
+2).
 Activated platelets also release factors, including PDGFs and TGF- $\beta$ .
-PDGFs activate cell proliferation and survival signaling via the Ras-ERK and PI3K-AKT pathways, respectively [101].
-TGF- $\beta$ is a multifunctional protein, which promotes tumor cell migration/invasion and plasticity through EMT program activation [127].
+PDGFs activate cell proliferation and survival signaling via Ras-ERK and PI3K-AKT pathway, respectively [92].
+TGF- $\beta$ is a multifunctional protein, which promotes tumor cell migration/invasion and plasticity through EMT program activation [119].
 These factors help tumor cells extravasate and proliferate at metastatic sites.

-4.3.
-Stemness (Colonization)
+3.3.
+Stemness (colonization)

 Adult stem cells possess the ability to self-renew and produce differentiated progeny cells, which contribute to tissue regeneration.
 In the development of tumors, a small subset of tumor cells, called cancer stem cells (CSCs), are responsible for tumorigenesis, and confer resistance to treatments.
 These abilities are also important for metastatic colonization and tumor relapse post-treatment.
-Furthermore, EMT programs can promote stemness, which generates CSCs in many epithelial tissues [128].
+Furthermore, the EMT programs can promote stemness, which generates CSCs in many epithelial tissues [120].
 PDPN has also been reported to be expressed in cells with tumor-initiating potential.

-The PDPN-positive population exhibited clonal expansion ability and tumor formation in mice - characteristics of CSCs, which were initially observed in A431 SCC cells.
-Individual PDPN-expressing cells created large colonies more often than single cells, which did not express PDPN.
-Furthermore, PDPN-positive cells showed a higher tumorinitiating potential than PDPN-negative cells [129] (Figure 2).
+The PDPN-positive population exhibited clonal expansion ability and tumor formation in mice, characteristics of CSCs, were initially observed in A431 SCC cells.
+Individual PDPN-expressing cells created large colonies more often than single cells that did not express PDPN.
+Furthermore, PDPN-positive cells showed a higher tumor-initiating potential than PDPN-negative cells [121] (Figure.
+2).
 There is no significant difference in the cell cycle between PDPN-positive and negative cells; however, cell death was significantly lower in PDPN-positive cells.
-The knockdown of PDPN enhanced the cell death of PDPN-positive cells and prevented the formation of large colonies.
-Moreover, a ROCK inhibitor (Y-27632) suppressed the large colony formation of PDPN-positive cells, but not that of PDPN-negative cells [130].
+The knockdown of PDPN enhanced cell death of PDPN-positive cells, and prevent the formation of large colonies.
+Moreover, a ROCK inhibitor (Y-27632) suppressed the large colony formation of PDPN-positive cells, but not that of PDPN-negative cells [122].
 Since PDPN possesses an ERM-binding domain and can activate the Rho-ROCK pathway, PDPN-mediated ROCK activation is thought to be important for the maintenance of CSC ability.
-Furthermore, in a collagen gel invasion assay, PDPN-positive A431 cells exhibited higher invasion activity in the presence of fibroblasts, suggesting that cancer stem cell functions of PDPN-positive A431 cells might be supported by the fibrogenic tumor microenvironment [131].
+Furthermore, in a collagen gel invasion assay, PDPN-positive A431 cells exhibited higher invasion activity in the presence of fibroblast, suggesting that cancer stem cell functions of PDPN-positive A431 cells might be supported by the fibrogenic tumor microenvironment [123].

 A hierarchical distribution of PDPN with other CSC markers, including CD44 and P63, was revealed in the pathological approach.
 In the immunohistochemical staining of lung SCC tissue, PDPN is mainly localized at the periphery of invading tumor nests with CD44 and P63.
 The distribution of the PDPN-positive cell region was more localized to the peripheral area of the tumor nests than that of CD44- and P63-positive cell regions.
-However, patients who had PDPN-positive tumors with a hierarchical pattern resulted in significantly better overall survival than those with PDPN-negative tumors [54].
+However, patients who had PDPN-positive tumors with a hierarchical pattern resulted in significantly better overall survival than those with PDPN-negative tumors [56].
 Therefore, the roles of PDPN/CD44/P63-positive cells in tumorigenesis remain unclear.

 4.4.
-Stromal Expression of PDPN and Its Roles in Tumors
+Stromal expression of PDPN and its roles in tumor